LRT in

 Cleveland

-The entire LRT operation operates in its own ROW, sometimes totally isolated from other traffic, and sometimes in roadway medians.
+The entire LRT operation operates in its own right of way, sometimes totally isolated from other traffic, and sometimes in roadway medians.

-34 (3 stations are shared with the Red Line metro)
+Total stations 35 (3 stations shared with Red Line metro)

 23.5 m long